-These exercises can help keep the spine’s structural components strong and healthy along with reducing pain and speeding up healing.
+These exercises can help keep the spine’s structural components strong and healthy, reducing pain and speeding up healing.

-Do not to perform any of these exercises without consulting your doctor, spine specialist or chiropractor.
+Do not perform these exercises without consulting your doctor, spine specialist, or chiropractor.

-Whatever level of fitness, remember even trained professional athletes exercise with a doctor, physical therapist, or other healthcare expert’s approval and clearance.
+Whatever fitness level, remember that even trained professional athletes exercise with a doctor, physical therapist, or other healthcare expert’s approval and clearance.

-Obtaining an accurate diagnosis for the exact cause of the sciatic pain
+Obtaining an accurate diagnosis of the exact cause of the sciatic pain

-Be gentle with your spine, don’t push too hard while doing exercises.
+Be gentle with your spine, and don’t push too hard while exercising.
 This is to avoid exacerbating sciatic pain or creating a new injury.

 If exercise increases pain or causes nerve-related symptoms like:

 Sandra Rubio discusses how Dr. Alex Jimenez and his staff can help relieve your sciatica symptoms.
-Chiropractic care can improve pain and discomfort as well as reduce irritation and inflammation caused by sciatica.
+Dr. Jimenez is the homeopathic, non-surgical choice for sciatic nerve pain and its associated symptoms.
+Chiropractic care can improve pain and discomfort and reduce irritation and inflammation caused by sciatica.
 In addition, a chiropractor like Dr. Jimenez can also provide nutritional and fitness advice for sciatic nerve pain.
 Other treatment methods, like deep-tissue massage, can help relieve sciatica symptoms.
-Dr. Jimenez is the homeopathic, non-surgical choice for sciatic nerve pain and its associated symptoms.

-Sciatica is generally caused by the compression of lumbar or sacral nerves or by compression of the sciatic nerve.
-When sciatica is caused by compression of a dorsal nerve root, it’s known as lumbar radiculopathy.
-This can occur because of a spinal disk bulge or spinal disk herniation (a herniated intervertebral disc), or by roughening, enlarging, or misalignment (spondylolisthesis) of the fascia, or as a consequence of degenerated discs which can reduce the diameter of the lateral foramen by which nerve roots exit the spine.
+Sciatica is generally caused by the compression of lumbar or sacral nerves or by the reduction of the sciatic nerve.
+When a dorsal nerve root compression causes sciatica, it’s called lumbar radiculopathy.
+This can occur because of a spinal disk bulge or spinal disk herniation (a herniated intervertebral disc), by roughening, enlarging, or misalignment (spondylolisthesis) of the fascia, or as a consequence of degenerated discs which can reduce the diameter of the lateral foramen by which nerve roots exit the spine.

-Sciatica is characterized by a shooting pain that originates in the lower back and travels down through the hip, buttock, and back of the leg.
-The pain can be so severe that it inhibits mobility and can prevent people from working, taking care of their home, or just enjoying their life.
-Doctors have treated the condition with medications and some invasive therapies, but chiropractic treatments have been found to be extremely effective in alleviating the pain and curing the condition.
+Sciatica is a shooting pain that originates in the lower back and travels through the hip, buttock, and back of the leg.
+The pain can be so severe that it inhibits mobility and prevents people from working, taking care of their homes, or enjoying life.
+Doctors have treated the condition with medications and some invasive therapies, but chiropractic treatments are extremely effective in alleviating the pain and curing the disease.

-The information herein on "4 Exercise/Stretches for Sciatica Pain El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "4 Exercise/Stretches for Sciatica Pain El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.